run-x/opta-docs/content/en/Features/jobs/one_time_jobs.md

               - date; echo Hello from the Kubernetes cluster
 ```

+The job will now be run as part of the next opta apply/deploy.
 You can monitor the progress of this job by inspecting the pod created for this job like so:

 ```shell